awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-cloudformation.md

 # Local cache example AWS CloudFormation template<a name="sample-cache-example-cloudformation"></a>

-This AWS CloudFormation template sets up all the necessary AWS resources to replicate this example\.
+This AWS CloudFormation template sets up all the necessary AWS resources to reproduce this example\.

 ```
 Parameters: